Proton Mail and Mailfence are two famous email service providers known for their privacy-friendly policies.

 As introduced, I’ll be very quick on the pure security features : overall Proton Mail has a slightly superior security model.
 It provides a zero-knowledge architecture, has never access to the private key which encrypts your data on their servers, and publishes the sources of the client applications.

 On the contrary, Mailfence stores the private key on its servers as a trade-off in favor of user experience (e.g. seamless encryption/decryption from the web UI).
-Of course you should encrypt it before sending it through the web UI, but it is still easy to send it in clear by mistake (I’ve tested it : it’s absolutely possible and they purposely display a warning when detected).
+Of course you should encrypt the key itself before sending it through the web UI, but it is still easy to send it in clear by mistake (I’ve tested it : it’s absolutely possible and they purposely display a warning when detected).
 This may also facilitate the exploitation of vulnerable keys by a malicious admin.

 Multi-factor authentication